 Histograms and Bar charts are very useful for data visualization.
 Even though they're pretty similar, they don't share the same purpose: while histograms are meant to show the frequency of certain data range, bar charts are intended to compare values through a bars' height or length.
-Today, we will learn to customize each of these charts in Ubidots or Ubidots for Education.
+Today, we will learn to customize each of these charts.

 A default histograms created in Ubidots will look like this:

 While creating this widget, you will be asked to choose:

 First, go to Device Management -> Dashboards -> Click the "menu" located in upper right corner and select "edit" of the widget to display its settings.

 Adjust the information data to fit your desired parameters.
 Below is an example of customized histogram chart:

 Below is a bar chart with default settings:

 To adjust the settings, click the "sprocket" icon in the upper right corner of the menu.